some-molasses/riverside/public/works/games/pacman-2/description.md

 ## Design

 This is my second attempt at creating a Pac-Man game to upload to this portfolio.
-I still need to re-upload the first to this new iteration of my website.
+The first version is coming soon - I still need to re-upload it to this new iteration of my website.

 You can immediately spot a few differences, including the graphics and the 'High Scores' feature.
 Looking at the code, the differences become far starker.